binkley/modern-java-practices/README.md

 [`sun_checks.xml`](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/sun_checks.xml)
 with the addition of support for `@SuppressWarnings(checkstyle:...)`.

+### Tips

-If you use Google Java coding conventions, consider [Spotless](https://github.com/diffplug/spotless) which can autoformat your code.
+* If you use Google Java coding conventions, consider [Spotless](https://github.com/diffplug/spotless) which can autoformat your code.

 ---